ratgdo/homekit-ratgdo/README.md

 ### Reboot Every

 During early devlopment there were several reports that the ratgdo device would reset itself and loose its pairing with HomeKit.
 To reduce the chance of this occuring a regular (e.g. daily) reboot of the device provided a work-around.
 The firmware is far more stable now and it is hoped that this is no longer required.
 This setting may be removed in future versions.

+### Reset Door

+This button resets the Sec+ 2.0 rolling codes and whether your door opener has a motion sensor.
+This may be necessary if the ratgdo device gets out-of-sync with what the door opener expects.
+Selecting this button requires the ratgdo to reboot and does not save any new settings.

 ## How do I upgrade?